-(Under review) Cross-categorial classification: nouns and verbs in Gújjolaay Eegimaa.
-Monograph proposal accepted by Empirical Approaches to Linguistic Typology.
+2022.
+Cross-categorial classification: nouns and verbs in Gújjolaay Eegimaa.
+Empirical Approaches to Language Typology (EALT) 60.
 Berlin: De Gruyter Mouton.

 (2016a) “Research Impact” and how it can help endangered languages.
 Foundation for Endangered Languages, Ogmios 59.
 5-8.

 (2016b) (with Professor Emmanuel Bassène).
 Why are they named after death:name giving, name changing and death prevention names.
 Language Documentation and Conservation.